The Real New Testament Church

 Vertical Divider

 The Abrahamic, Mosaic, Davidic, and New Covenants comprise a series of interrelated covenants.
-Inclusive of both law and promise, they either have been or will be initiated by God on earth exclusively for the benefit of the nation of Israel.
-The Abrahamic, Mosaic, Davidic, and New Covenants present the means by which national Israel is privileged to enjoy covenant partnership with God.
+Inclusive of both law and promise, they have either been or will be initiated by God on earth exclusively for the benefit of the nation of Israel.
+These four interrelated covenants present the means by which national Israel is privileged to enjoy covenant partnership with God.

 In contrast to national Israel, the New Testament church is not a covenant partner with God.
 Instead, it is a beneficiary of the Eternal Covenant.
-The heavenly promise of the Eternal Covenant for the church is the unconditional benefit of legal justification from all transgression of divine law and organic union of life with God.
+The heavenly promise of the Eternal Covenant for the church is both new law suitable and new life compatible with the living (zoe) God.

 Vertical Divider